Jakub-C-7/MiniRest/README.md

 A Spring Boot REST API for storing and retrieving customer details.
 This API exposes endpoints to **save** customer records and **fetch** them by their reference ID.

-This Java app also parses a CSV file and stores its contents in a database.
+This Java app also has the function to parse a CSV file and store its contents in a database using the **/save** API endpoint.

 ---